Murder of Annie Le: Disappearance and death

 On the morning of September 8, Le left her apartment and took Yale Transit to the Sterling Hall of Medicine on the Yale campus.
 At about 10 a.m., she walked from Sterling Hall to another campus building at 10 Amistad Street, where her research laboratory was located.
 Le had left her purse, cell phone, credit cards, and cash in her office at Sterling Hall.
 She entered the Amistad Street building just after 10 a.m., as documented on footage from the building's security cameras.
 Le was never seen leaving the building.
-At approximately 9 p.m. on the evening of September 8, when Le had still not returned to her home, one of her five housemates called police to report her missing.
+At approximately 9 p.m. that night, when Le had still not returned home, one of her five housemates called police to report her missing.

 Because the security footage did not show Le exiting the building at Amistad Street, police closed the whole building for investigation.
 Police also searched through refuse at the Hartford dump, where Yale's garbage is incinerated, looking for clues as to Le's whereabouts.
 The FBI, the New Haven Police Department and the Connecticut State Police were all involved in the search.

 On Sunday, September 13, her planned wedding date, authorities discovered Le's body in a cable chase inside the wall of a basement laboratory in the Amistad Street building.
 Bloody clothes had previously been found above a ceiling tile in the same building, which is monitored by about 75 security cameras.
 The entrance and the rooms inside the building require Yale identification cards to be opened and accessed.
 The basement where Le's body was found houses animals that are used for experiments and research.
-Due to the high security measures in the building, authorities and Yale officials maintained that it would be extremely difficult for someone without a Yale ID card to enter the basement laboratory, leading them to focus their investigation on Yale employees and students.
+Due to the high security measures in the building, authorities and Yale officials maintained that it would be extremely difficult for someone without a Yale ID card to enter the basement lab, leading them to focus their investigation on Yale employees and students.

 The Connecticut medical examiner's autopsy found that Le's death was a result of "traumatic asphyxia due to neck compression".
 On September 17 police arrested Raymond Clark, a 24-year-old laboratory technician who had been working in the same building.
 The previous day he was taken into custody after police obtained a warrant to collect his DNA; he was released after providing a sample.

 Memorials were held in California and Huntington, New York, and the funeral was broadcast live on the Internet.
 The Yale community also publicly mourned Le's death.
 The Yale Daily News reported that professor and Cold War historian John Lewis Gaddis called September 14 the "saddest day to open class" since the day after the 9/11 attacks.